RasmusBC59/Sequence_builder/docs/api/index.rst

 **************************************************
-sequence_builder API Documentation
+sequencebuilder API Documentation
 **************************************************

-This page documents the sequence_builder API.
+This page documents the sequencebuilder API.

 API
 ---